microsoft/qsharp-compiler/src/Passes/docs/base-profile-transformations.md

 ## Motivation

-It is anticipated that most usages of the QIR specificaiton will need to only use a subset of it.
+It is anticipated that most usages of the QIR specification will need to only use a subset of it.
 These subsets may further be subject to constraints such as how one allocate or aquire a qubit handle.
 We refer subset with constraints as a profile.
 For instance, it is likely that early versions of quantum hardware will have a limited set of classical instructions available.
 With this in mind, the vendor or user of said hardware would define a profile